 reimplementation and include an

-example script for this process in scripts/extract_segmentation.py
+example script for this process in scripts/extract_segmentation.py.

 COCO

-containing the images from the 2017 split in
+Create a symlink data/coco containing the images from the 2017 split in

 obtained from the COCO webpage.
 In addition, we use